aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances.rst

 in this situation.
 More specifically, some valuable information about the cause of the infeasibility should be returned to the end user in a form which she/he can understand and use for correcting the input data in order to make the model feasible again.

-This goal can be achieved by calling the function :any:`GMP::Instance::GetInfeasibleData`.
+This goal can be achieved by calling the procedure :any:`GMP::Instance::GetInfeasibleData`.
 Under the assumption that an LP/MILP model is correctly formulated, this function performs in essence the following tasks:

 - Calculate IIS or solve Feasibility Problem
 - Remove constraints without `changeable` parameters
-- Use “reverse generation” to find `changeable` parameters used in constraints
+- Pinpoint the `changeable` parameters used in the constraints

 After performing these steps, the function returns a message (as output argument) and fills the parameter suffix called ``.SuspicionLevel`` with one of the possible values: High, Normal, or Low.
 The output message may be displayed in a suitable way into the graphical user interface in order to inform the user in a concise manner about the most likely cause of the infeasibility.